Paper money of the Hungarian pengő: Veszprém series (1943)

+These images are to scale at 0.7 pixel per millimetre (18 pixel per inch).
+For table standards, see the banknote specification table.

 Postwar inflation series (1945–1946)

 After the war the new democratic government suffered from serious lack of money, so it ordered the national bank to manufacture banknotes quickly and cheaply.
 There was little time to design new notes, so the plates of banknotes printed in 1926 were reused (compare the 50, 100, 1,000,000 and 100,000,000 notes with the 50, 100, 20 and 10 pengő notes from the 1926 series, respectively) as well as portraits from other notes (e.g. compare the 500 pengő note with the 500,000 korona note and the 100,000 pengő note with the 2 pengő note from 1940).
 Beginning with the 1000 pengő note, only denominations of integer powers of ten were used.
 The uncontrolled issue of banknotes aggravated inflation.

 In December 1945, the government tried (and failed) to bring inflation under control by a one-off capital levy.
 This meant that the 1,000, 10,000 and 100,000 pengő banknotes had to be overstamped with a stamp that could be bought for 3 times the value of the banknote.
 Unstamped banknotes were worth a quarter of their nominal value after this campaign.
 Later the 100,000 pengő note was issued again in different colors – this banknote and higher denominations did not fall under the capital levy.